Hugh Smiley, BA, ARCT, CHT www.hughsmiley.com

 Hugh practices Hakomi and bodywork in Toronto since 1983.
 Various areas of experience include depression, anxiety, relationship & vocational challenges, sexuality, spiritual and creative crisis.
 He provides a safe place within which emotional nourishment and support can be offered and received.
 The client’s inner “sage” or essence and the unconscious with its vast treasury of valuable information are welcomed into the therapy session which can be quite creative, weaving together elements of dreamwork, shamanic journey, and gestalt along with Hakomi and the Korason Method (see below).

 At a young age, Hugh’s intention to study and practice bodywork was first activated by his father’s healing hands.
 Then his mother coached him as he learned music through the piano eventually receiving an ARCT (Associate of the Royal Conservatory of Toronto) at the age of 17.
 During university years, spiritual and metaphysical studies quickened his heart and mind and interest in esoteric astrology was born.
-Years later, while living among indigenous peoples of Paraguay, he began to meditate in nature and was inspired to begin a healing practice combining the use of shamanic chanting with bodywork (massage, shiatsu, reflexology, energy-work).
+Years later, while living among indigenous peoples of Paraguay, he began to meditate in nature and was inspired to begin a healing practice combining the use of shamanic chanting with bodywork (massage, shiatsu, reflexology, energy-work) and knowledge of the chakras and subtle bodies.
 This led to the evolution of the Korason Method for Authentic Voice and Dialogue (KM) workshops and training.
 A first online mini-course in KM is now available.

 Hugh leads a biweekly Mindful Circle in Toronto to practice Hakomi and Korason Method techniques through mindfulness.
 He has presented workshops at numerous conferences such as for the Hakomi Institute (US), the International Association of Facilitators, the Canadian Group Psychotherapy Association and Hakomi Institute Europe.